sergiocollado/potpourri/Notes_on_protocols/Notes_on_SSL_TLS.md

 The E: ephemeral, this makes reference to the Diffie-Hellman standing parameters, in DH, the DH parameters are static/ written into Cert & Key files.
 Ephermeral, means that those DH parameteres, are temporary, and those parameters are generated and discarded each session.
 Ephemeral Diffie-Hellman, provides **Foward secrecy**.

+### Forward secrecy

+Forwared Secrecy, is: "once encrypted, always encrypted".

+Without forwared secrecy (PSK, RSA, ECDH, DH):
+ - the private keys files must be protected **forever**.
+ - key compromised in the future can decrypt data sent in the past.
+ - ECDH and DH use static DH starting parameters, saved in the certifcate & private key

+The only protocols that provide forward secrecy are ECDHE and DHE.

+With forwared secrecy (DHE, ECDHE):
+ - after the seed is calculated, DH parameter are discarded.
+ - impossible to recreate the seed value.
+ - TLS 1.3+ will require forwared secrecy.